Forward, Reverse and Improvement 1031 Exchange Structures

 Foreign Property 1031 Exchanges

-You can 1031 Exchange domestic (U.S.) property for other domestic (U.S.) property or you can 1031 Exchange non-domestic (foreign) property for other non-domestic (foreign) property that are held and used as investment properties or used in your trade or business operation.
-1031 Exchanges of domestic for non-domestic property do not qualify for 1031 Exchange treatment.
+You can 1031 Exchange domestic (U.S.) property for other domestic (U.S.) property or you can 1031 Exchange non-domestic (foreign) property for other non-domestic (foreign) property that are held and used as rental or investment properties or used in your trade or business operation.
+1031 Exchanges of domestic for non-domestic property are not considered to be like-kind properties and do not qualify for 1031 Exchange treatment.

-International 1031 Exchanges involve complex issues above and beyond the normal 1031 Exchange transactions due to significant differences in the international laws, regulations, business and cultural practices, and foreign languages.
-Fluctuations in the foreign currency exchange rates can pose a significant risk to any international transaction as well.
+International, often referred to as foreign or offshore, 1031 Exchanges involve complex issues above and beyond the normal 1031 Exchange transactions due to significant differences in foreign country laws, regulations, business and cultural practices, and foreign languages.
+Fluctuations in the foreign currency exchange rates can also pose a significant risk to any international, foreign or offshore property 1031 Exchange as well.

 back to top